The 25 best Airbnb investment locations in North America

 The opposite end of the scale is dominated by major cities.
 Atlanta (40), Dallas (41), Houston (45), LA (65), Mexico City (52), Tampa (61), and Montreal (81) all have ratios that would place them at the bottom of our return on investment measure.
 Toronto is even further out with a massive ratio of price per square meter 142 times that of RevPAR!

-Therefore, the clear pattern for investors in North America looking for bang for their bucks is to look outside major metro areas and to smaller cities with strong sets of local attractions and events.
+Therefore, the clear pattern for airbnb investors and property management companies in North America looking for bang for their bucks is to look outside major metro areas and to smaller cities with strong sets of local attractions and events.

 These provide outsized opportunities due to lower purchasing costs, typically high year-round occupancy rates and key moments to raise rates substantially during points of elevated demand due to events.